CrayLabs/SmartRedis/doc/install/lib.rst

-The ```Makefile`` included in the top level of the SmartRedis repository has two main targets: ``lib`` which will create a dynamic library for C, C++, and (optionally) Fortran and Python clients; and ``lib-with-fortran`` which will also unconditionally builds a library for Fortran applications. ``make help`` will list additional targets that are used for SmartRedis development.
+The ```Makefile`` included in the top level of the SmartRedis repository has two main targets: ``lib`` which will create a dynamic library for C, C++, and (optionally) Fortran and Python clients; and ``lib-with-fortran`` which will also unconditionally build a library for Fortran applications. ``make help`` will list additional targets that are used for SmartRedis development.

 .. code-block:: bash